 Her latest painting project deals with the motive of “ensō” 円相 the symbolic Zen circle.
 In Zen, the circle symbolises the fragile balance between the mind and the body, a moment of enlightenment and the overall harmony of the Universe.
 The motif also refers to our perception of time; sometimes the circle is incomplete to suggest the process of development in time.
-Helena takes inspiration from this symbolism and created elaborate paintings featuring circles.
+Helena takes inspiration from this symbolism and created a series of paintings featuring circles.
 She combines the traditional Japanese Zen symbol with a very Western style of abstract painting.
 The mingling of aesthetic traditions of Asia and the West is an important feature of Helena’s work.
 In this series Helena works mainly with acrylics and watercolours.

 Helena also works with the medium of photography capturing mainly deprived urban environments.
-She is interested in the adverse side of urban life and the contrast between the great number of people living cities as opposed to the individual loneliness of the inhabitants.
-She enjoys finding humour in the stiff language of street signs and various inscriptions found in urban landscapes as they contrast to the dynamics of actual human lives in the environment.
+She is interested in the adverse side of urban life, and the contrast between the overcrowded cities and the loneliness of their inhabitants.
+She enjoys finding humour in the sterile language of street signs and various inscriptions found in urban landscapes, contrasting with the dynamics of human life.

 In another recent project Helena took interest in the local history of North Wales, bringing vibrant colour and new freshness into half-forgotten images of the former Victorian seaside resorts.

 Apart from her fine art and exhibition projects, Helena's work also includes commissions, such as bespoke flyers, leaflets and posters as well as logos, website designs, book-covers and illustrations.